 2.3.7.9 Graduate Student Compensation

-The maximum amount NIH will award for the support of a graduate student on a research grant or a cooperative agreement is tied to the National Research Service Award (NRSA) zero-level stipend A payment made to an individual under a fellowship or training grant in accordance with pre-established levels to provide for the individual's living expenses during the period of training.
-A stipend is not considered compensation for the services expected of an employee. in effect at the time the grant award is issued on the Federal award date.
-The schedule for NRSA stipends A payment made to an individual under a fellowship or training grant in accordance with pre-established levels to provide for the individual's living expenses during the period of training.
-A stipend is not considered compensation for the services expected of an employee. can be found on NIH's web site.
+The maximum amount NIH will award for the support of a graduate student on a research grant or cooperative agreement is tied to the National Research Service Award (NRSA) zero-level stipend A payment made to an individual under a fellowship or training grant in accordance with pre-established levels to provide for the individual's living expenses during the period of training.
+A stipend is not considered compensation for the services expected of an employee. for postdoctoral fellows in effect at the time the grant award is issued on the Federal award date.
+Stipend A payment made to an individual under a fellowship or training grant in accordance with pre-established levels to provide for the individual's living expenses during the period of training.
+A stipend is not considered compensation for the services expected of an employee. levels are updated periodically in conjunction with an NIH annual appropriation and are published in the NIH Guide for Grants and Contracts.
 Consistent with cost principles The government-wide principles, issued by OMB (or, in the case of commercial organizations, the Federal Acquisition Regulation [48 CFR 21], or, in the case of hospitals, 45 CFR 75, Appendix IX, "Principles For Determining Costs Applicable to Research and Development Under Grants and Contracts with Hospitals"), on allowability and unallowability of costs under federally sponsored agreements.
-See Cost Considerations-The Cost Principles for additional details. for Institutions of Higher Education (IHEs) described in 2 CFR Part 200.431(j) and 200.466 and 45 CFR Part 75.466 and 45 CFR Part 75.431, the compensation of graduate students supported by research grants must be reasonable.
+See Cost Considerations-The Cost Principles for additional details. for Institutions of Higher Education (IHEs) described in 2 CFR Part 200.431(j) and 200.466, the compensation of graduate students supported by research grants must be reasonable.
 The amount provided for compensation includes salary or wages, fringe benefits, and tuition remission.

 These guidelines apply to graduate students at the recipient institution who are supported by NIH research grants and cooperative agreements and not to individuals supported by NRSA training grants and fellowships.
 NIH has separate appropriations to support research training under the NRSA authorization at Section 487 of the Public Health Service Act.